Pennsylvania Farmhouse Elopement

 Portraits

-From there, we made our way back up toward the house for portraits with each of the friend groups, which descended into more laughter and hilarity, before Eddie and Helena snuck away for some couples portraits across the grounds.
-There was a beautiful garden and walkway in the front of the stone farm house, and a lake situated in the middle of a meadow, and we wandered as long as we could take in the summer sun.
+From there, we made our way back up toward the house for portraits with each of their friends.
+This quickly descended into more laughter and hilarity, before Eddie and Helena snuck away for more portraits.
+There was a beautiful garden and walkway in the front of the stone farm house, and a lake situated in the middle of a meadow.
+We wandered across the grounds for as long as we could take in the summer sun.

-After all of the formal portraits were done, Eddie, Helena, and all four of their guests quickly changed into their most comfortable clothes (in all cases, pajamas) and ordered takeout for dinner.
+After all of the formal portraits were done, Eddie, Helena, and all of their guests quickly changed into their most comfortable clothes (in all cases, pajamas) and ordered takeout for dinner.
 They popped champagne, told stories around a long table, and truly enjoyed their time together, laughing and celebrating.
-Our last task of the night was cutting an enormous gluten free doughnut, in lieu of a wedding cake, which ultimately led to even more sugary giggles.
+Our last task of the night was cutting an enormous gluten free doughnut, in lieu of a wedding cake.
+This inevitably led to even more sugary giggles.

 Congratulations again!